nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `remind 0` lists all orders that have a delivery date for today.
 * `remind 3` lists all orders that have a delivery date within 3 days from today.

-### Adding a special request to an order: `request`

-Adds a special request to an existing order in the CakeCollate database.

-Format: `request INDEX r/REQUEST`

-* Adds a special request to the order at the specified `INDEX`.
-The index refers to the index number shown in the displayed order list.
-The index **must be a positive integer** 1, 2, 3, …​
-* You can remove an order’s special request by typing `r/` without specifying any requests after it.

-Examples:
-* `request 1 r/More sugar, spice and everything nice.` Sets the special request of the 1st order to be `More sugar, spice and everything nice.`
-* `request 2 r/` Removes the 2nd order's current special request.

-### Setting the delivery status of an order as undelivered : `undelivered`

-Sets the delivery status of the specified order/orders from the CakeCollate database as `undelivered`.

-Format: `undelivered ID...`

-* Sets the delivery status of the orders with the specified ids as `undelivered`.
-* The `ID` refers to the order `ID` number shown in the list of orders.
-* One or more ids can be entered.
-* The `ID` **must be valid**.

-Examples:
-* `list` followed by `undelivered 2` sets the delivery status of the orders with `ID` 2 from the CakeCollate database as `undelivered`.
-* `undelivered 2 3` sets the delivery status of the orders with ids 2 and 3 from the CakeCollate database as `undelivered`.

-### Setting the delivery status of an order as delivered : `delivered`

-Sets the delivery status of the specified order/orders from the CakeCollate database as `delivered`.

-Format: `delivered ID...`

-* Sets the delivery status of the orders with the specified ids as `delivered`.
-* The `ID` refers to the order `ID` number shown in the list of orders.
-* One or more ids can be entered.
-* The `ID` **must be valid**.

-Examples:
-* `list` followed by `delivered 2` sets the delivery status of the orders with `ID` 2 from the CakeCollate database as `delivered`.
-* `delivered 2 3` sets the delivery status of the orders with ids 2 and 3 from the CakeCollate database as `delivered`.

-### Setting the delivery status of an order as cancelled : `cancelled`

-Sets the delivery status of the specified order/orders from the CakeCollate database as `cancelled`.

-Format: `cancelled ID...`

-* Sets the delivery status of the orders with the specified ids as cancelled.
-* The `ID` refers to the order `ID` number shown in the list of orders.
-* One or more ids can be entered.
-* The `ID` **must be valid**.

-Examples:
-* `list` followed by `cancelled 2` sets the delivery status of the orders with `ID` 2 from the CakeCollate database as `cancelled`.
-* `cancelled 2 3` sets the delivery status of the orders with ids 2 and 3 from the CakeCollate database as `cancelled`.

-### Clearing all existing orders: `clear`

-Deletes all existing orders in the CakeCollate database.

-Warning: this is an undo-able operation.

-Format: `clear`

 ### Adding order items: `addItem`